 4. Collaboration is key – in more ways than you’d expect

 Starting a new job requires a great deal of communicative and team-building skills to create trust between yourself and your new coworkers.

 However, working in a marketing agency takes this to a whole new level.
 It requires trust-building with not only your team but also with your clients and external partners.
 Here’s some essential advice:

 - Be kind, but be unafraid to speak your mind – Honesty is a valuable trait in marketing.
 It shows you to be trustworthy and allows you to bring your own ideas into the mix.

 - Speak up when something is unclear to you – Shying away from admitting you don’t understand something will only make things harder in the long run.

 - Don’t drop the ball, even when the project is out of your hands – Your team are human beings, and just like you, they can be forgetful, or a task can get swept under the carpet when things are busy.
 Keep tabs on internal tasks and ask for updates when you feel it’s needed.
-Project management software such as Trello can be really helpful with this.
+Project management software such as Teamwork or Trello can be really helpful with this.

 - Volunteer yourself for things that you have spotted or support team members who may be snowed under – Initiative, problem-solving, and creative thinking are championed traits in marketing.
 Plus, busy team members will be endlessly grateful for your support.

 Be clear when briefing external teams – They are also human beings, and just like you, they can misunderstand the brief.
 This can result in increased time spent on back-and-forths that can halt a campaign’s progression.

 5. Be meticulous

 Everyone makes mistakes, and that’s okay.
 The feedback from those mistakes is the best way to learn.
 Make those mistakes early so that you have them out of the way.

 Every mistake lengthens the turnover time on revenue, so ensuring the highest quality and minimising mistakes is vital for business growth.